ffund/tcp-ip-essentials/lab0/1-2-reserve-and-login.md

 * By drawing the configuration on the canvas yourself.
 Jacks will automatically create the RSpec based on your drawing.
 * By loading an already-prepared RSpec.

-In this exercise you will practice both ways.
+In most of the lab exercises in this course, you will load an already-prepared RSpec.
+But in this exercise, you will practice setting up an experiment both ways.

 First, draw the configuration on your canvas.
 Click on the black "VM" icon and drag it onto the white canvas.
 This icon represents a generic default virtual machine, suitable for general-purpose tasks.
 Repeat the above step two more times.
 You should now see three VM boxes on the canvas.